Sexuality in China: Stable economic development and consumerism

 Under recent policies, the social economy has seen stable and sustainable growth, especially in big cities.
 Material wealth and an increase in quality of life have brought optimism and consumerism which continually send messages to the individual that it is acceptable to seek sexual happiness.

-The pursuit of profit may well push sexual minorities such as gays and lesbians to appeal for their rights not just for legal reasons but also to tap into their particular market niches.
-In a stable, developing economy and consumer culture, an emphasis on individual enjoyment and a respect for differentiation and diversity are now well established and perhaps even flourishing in an atmosphere of confidence and optimism.
+Various sex products are now openly sold in the market.
+Sexual information is spreading directly or indirectly through such public media as street-side advertising.
+Fewer people turn away when they see intimate behavior between lovers in public.
+Condom vending machines are seen on campuses.
+Products for safe sex are available in convenience stores around city.
+Even major radio and television stations have started picking up on sex-related topics.
+Educational programs on sex have become popular.
+Video shops, big or small, sell sexually oriented films produced either by domestic or foreign directors.
+More sexual information can also be quickly and easily found on the Internet.
+Intermingled information, good or bad, has pushed aside many of the traditional sexual taboos and thus shaken the norm of sexual practice.

 Growth of the middle class

 One very important factor driving the social change in contemporary China is the great changes in and reorganization of social stratification.
 One of the most important features is white collar workers — the rise of the new middle class in China.
 The new middle class tends to stress their personal happiness and pay more attention to their own quality of life.
 Goods such as lifestyle magazines are priced according to the income of the target audience.
 These include pinwei magazines which market high quality or luxury goods, men's health magazines which promote muscled physiques, and erotic magazines depicting both men and women.

 Based on observations, all the visible changes in sexual discourse — including those in gay culture — can be considered a part of middle class culture.
 Most of the related website owners and participants belong to the white collar workers group.
 The new lifestyle in sexuality fields such as the DINK — "double income, no kids"—family, single groups, and cohabitating couples who violate the traditional sex norms are led by middle-class people.
 They are also the target groups for most gay bars, dating parties, so-called "dating on Saturday" programs, and sports groups, among others, in cities.

 The rise and growth of this middle class has the potential to produce various sexual emancipation discourses, including homosexuality, to break the silence in Chinese society.